MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ## Write a QFT circuit in Q\#

-The first part of this tutorial consists of defining the Q# operation `Perform3qubitQFT`, which performs the quantum Fourier transform on three qubits.
+The first part of this tutorial consists of defining the Q# operation `Main`, which performs the quantum Fourier transform on three qubits.
 The `DumpMachine` function is used to observe how the simulated wavefunction of the three-qubit system evolves across the operation.
 In the second part of the tutorial, you will add measurement functionality and compare the pre- and post-measurement states of the qubits.

 You will build the operation step by step.
 Copy and paste the code in the following sections into the **QFTcircuit.qs** file.